IIbitoye/NLP_RAG/README.md

 * **LLM:** Ollama (`Llama 3.2`) instead of GPT-4o.
 * **Performance:** Faster and free, but with lower reasoning accuracy due to model size (3B vs 1T parameters).

-**How to Run the Local Version:**
-1. Navigate to the folder: `cd Phase2_Local`
-2. Create a virtual env and install dependencies:
-    ```bash
-    python -m venv venv
-    source venv/bin/activate
-    pip install -r requirements.txt
-    ```
-3. Ensure Ollama is running (`ollama serve`).
-4. Run `python src/RAG/query.py`. for your personal queries.